tum-ens/urbs/doc/implementdoc/equ-process.rst

 -----------------------------------------
-The process constraints for partial operation described in the following are only activated if in the input file there is a value set in the column **ratio-min** for an **input commodity** in the **process-commodity** sheet for the process in question.
-Values for **output commodities** in the **ratio_min** column do not have any effect.
+The process constraints for partial operation described in the following are only activated if in the input file there is a value set in the column **ratio-min** for an **input commodity** or for an **output commodity** in the **process-commodity** sheet for the process in question.

-The partial load feature can only be used for processes that are never meant to be shut down and are always operating only between a given part load state and full load.
  It is important to understand that this partial load formulation can only work if its accompanied by a non-zero value for the minimum partial load fraction :math:`\underline{P}_{yvp}`.

+Without activating the on/off feature in the **process** sheet, the partial load feature can only be used for processes that are never meant to be shut down and are always operating only between a given part load state and full load.
+Please see the next chapter for the combined on/off and partial operation features.

 **Throughput by Min fraction Rule**: This constraint limits the minimal operational state of a process downward, making sure that the minimal part load fraction is honored.
 The mathematical explanation of this rule is given in :ref:`theory-min`.

-In script ``model.py`` this constraint is defined and calculated by the following code fragment:
+In script ``AdvancedProcesses.py`` this constraint is defined and calculated by the following code fragment:

 ::